LinuxSuRen/open-source-best-practice/README-en.md

   * Give your reason for the controversial part.
 * If your PR hasn't been reviewed for more than a week, try to cc* related teams.
   * If there is no related team to cc, you can find someone who has merged similar PR recently and explain that it is because there is no other way, and I apologize for bothering you.
-  * ** Cc stands for carbon copy which means that whose address appears after the Cc: header would receive a copy of the message.
+  * *cc stands for carbon copy which means that whose address appears after the cc: header would receive a copy of the message.
 Also, the Cc header would also appear inside the header of the received message.*

 ## Review
 In the process of PR review, there are usually three roles involved: AUTHOR, MAINTAINERS, and others.